 Improper or ineffective stunning poses a significant welfare concern by causing distress to poultry during processing.
-In is used to effectively induce unconsciousness in poultry in conventional commercial poultry operations.
+In most cases, electrical or controlled atmosphere stunning is used to effectively induce unconsciousness in poultry in conventional commercial poultry operations.
 Positive outcomes occur when stunning methods do not induce pain, injury, and/ or distress prior to loss of consciousness and the period of unconsciousness induced is of a sufficient duration to maintain insensibility until processing is complete.